GluuFederation/agama-pw/README.md

 ### Running the Agama Project

-To run the flow, you need to [install the Trap extension](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp).
+To run the flow, you need to [install the Tarp extension](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp).
 This extension is available for Chrome and Firefox.

-After installing the Trap extension, follow these steps:
+After installing the Tarp extension, follow these steps:

 1. Add the client by entering the hostname, client expiry date, and selecting the scopes.
 The add client process as shown below